 Rules are implemented by state agencies to build upon existing law.
-The Marijuana Legalization Act includes both mandatory and discretionary rulemaking intended to establish a regulatory framework governing adult use marijuana in Maine.
+The Marijuana Legalization Act includes both mandatory and discretionary rulemaking intended to establish a regulatory framework governing adult use cannabis in Maine.
 Broadly, Title 28-B, Section 104 states that the Department of Administrative and Financial Services shall “adopt all rules necessary to implement, administer and enforce” the Marijuana Legalization Act.
-In addition, the statute specifies rulemaking in areas including, but not limited to, tracking marijuana plants and product, enforcement and compliance, health and safety data, labeling and packaging, and licensing and fees.
+In addition, the statute specifies rulemaking in areas including, but not limited to, tracking cannabis plants and product, enforcement and compliance, health and safety data, labeling and packaging, and licensing and fees.